AurelieDaviaud/Dysfunctional-seed-dispersal/README.md

 2) We will estimate the __number of available dispersers__ (lemurs only) by matching the __distribution__ of plant species to the distribution of their potential dispersers.

 *Data collection*: I performed a literature review, checked databases and examined herbarium specimens to gather data on seed dispersal, and traits and distribution of plants and frugivores in Madagascar.

+*IMPORTANT NOTE*: The data used for this project are private.
+Therefore, they won't be disclosed before the publication of the related article.